github/docs/content/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/personalizing-your-profile.md

 ## Setting your location and time zone

 You can set a location and time zone on your profile to show other people your local time.
 Your location and time zone will be visible:
-* On your {% data variables.product.product_name %} profile page.
+* On your {% data variables.product.product_name %} profile page
-* When people hover over your username or avatar on {% data variables.product.product_name %}.
+* When people hover over your username or avatar on {% data variables.product.product_name %}

 ![Screenshot of the Octocat profile page emphasizing the location, local time, and relative time fields.](/assets/images/help/profile/profile-location-and-time.png)